FarmersGrowing Good Food, Nourishing the Community

 Sweet Hollow Farm

 Vero Vergara and Caitlin Ehlers began farming at Viva in the 2018 season, after completing the Titlh Alliance Incubator Farm program.
 Sweet Hollow Farm is a worker-owned cooperative growing diversified vegetables on 1 acre at Viva Farms in Woodinville, WA.
 They also partner with various organizations in the Seattle area to promote food access.
+Website: Sweet Hollow Farm

 Tom Hiegler began farming at Viva in 2018, after completing the Practicum in Sustainable Agriculture.
 He grows a variety of mixed vegetables and strawberries, and sells at various farmers markets.